Xenmen/Robotetropolis/README.md

 Robotetropolis
 ==============

 A Python/Pygame clone of Tetris, as designed in one week during January of 2012, to build my Python skill, since I was getting rusty.

+Use
+===
 Just run 'robotetropolis.py' and you're in!
 There's some quirks to how I did things (I cheated a bit with the intro animation, but it was *fast* to implement :] ), so a few things may look/sound odd on first run.
 Once your OS has cached the resources, everything should be much smoother.

 Dependencies
 ============